 HAPPY MEMORIES

+I am so proud of myself!!
+I just stepped out of my comfort zone and did a real (not in school or work) public speech and I nailed it!
 I volunteered for the Riverton Professional Networking Group to speak to people who are looking for work.
 People with brilliant minds and who are eager to find jobs.
 They showed up for heavens sakes, voluntarily!

 I was so nervous to do this, I'm talking heart pumping, hands shaking, nervous.
 I wrote out an outline for a speech (if you would like the outline without my notes leave a comment or email me and I will forward it to you- I paid good money for it in college!)
 I practiced at home- in front of my daughter- who didn't pay any attention, but it was important that I hear it out loud.
 It was a bit of work and a lot of time to prepare.
 I had to research some things like I was in school again.
 (Not near as much fun as Facebook and Instagram) It was exciting to learn new things and worth the work!